JOTTMEDIA/jottmedia.github.io/content/en/blog/hashtags-auf-instagram.md

 ## **What exactly is an Instagram hashtag?**

-A hashtag is characterised by a hashtag symbol (#) immediately before a single keyword or phrase. characterised.
+A hashtag is characterised by a hashtag symbol (#) immediately before a single keyword or phrase.
 It is also known as a number sign or hash.
 This symbol signals Instagram to link the following to link the following text.
 This link ensures that you can be found on Instagram.
 Basically, any word can be a hashtag.